TorbFoundry/torb/README.md

 createreactapp flaskapp       flaskapp_venv  stack.yaml
 ```

+You'll need to install npm and node for this tutorial, if you don't already have recent versions you can follow their [guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

-Each folder is the name of the unit in [Torb Artifacts](https://github.com/TorbFoundry/torb-artifacts), eventually you'll be able to name these whatever you want but for now they have to match the unit name.
+Each folder is the name of the unit in [Torb Artifacts](https://github.com/TorbFoundry/torb-artifacts)

-Depending on the unit, such as this react app, you'll need to build the artifact like `npm build` before you are able to deploy.
+Depending on the unit, you'll need to build the artifact like `npm build` before you are able to deploy.
 Go ahead and change directory into `createreactapp` and run `npm run build`.
 Torb will not install programming languages, libraries or anything else for working with projects so make sure you have these things installed.

-If you need to install npm and node for this tutorial, you can follow their [guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 Next we'll look at building and deploying.